This Is the Irish Setter: A Discussion of Swift-Moving, Big Lively Gait, and a Rollicking Personality!

 But to be fair, in their complete observations they wrote of their Irish Setter puppies (and even broke dogs) having a different personality and courage than others, which required work to “keep him in a state of control.”
 And so, this author suggests that this was a first glimpse into that “rollicking personality.”

-Irish Setter painting
+Irish Setter gait

 In early written Irish Setter Standard of Points, movement was not included in the schedule, yet it was followed by an explanation of correct gait.
 Then, as now, at a trot the gait is big and lively, referring to the forelegs reaching well ahead as if to pull in the ground, with hindquarters driving smoothly and with great power.
 At an extended trot, the head reaches slightly forward, keeping the dog in balance.
 Feet stay close to the ground, appearing to clip the top of the grass.
 The head is held high, not back.
 There should be no hackney gait or any unnecessary lifting of the feet.
 The correct specimen always exhibits balance, whether standing or in motion.
 This is an animated (yes, rollicking) breed with its personality coming through in the ring or in the field—or in performance or companion events.